 In the way wars long over leave unexploded ordnance, the Civil War left permanently armed rhetorical bombs.
-Slavery proved that are issues on which compromise is not possible.
+Slavery proved that there are issues on which compromise is not possible.
 In 1860, as the old joke goes, we found out what kind of girl we are, and we’ve just been talking price ever since.
 Abortion?
 Socialism?
 Deficits?
 How can we “compromise” on such important issues?
 Indeed, how can we compromise on allowing anyone who is on the other side of these issues even to hold office?
 Preemptive action is required.
 An educated electorate understands that “slavery-adjacent” is not a thing, that for the system to work, issues that cannot be compromised must be like hundred-year storms.
-They cannot arise everyday, however passionate some may be about them.
+They cannot arise every day, however passionately some may feel about them.

-It would be naïve to suggest that the modern GOP has a monopoly on obstruction.
+It would be naïve to suggest that the modern Republican Party has a monopoly on obstruction.
 Things don’t get done “in an election year,” largely because the outs do not want the ins to get credit for actually accomplishing something.
 But not every year is an election year.
-The news is that making the President look bad is a good permanent strategy, no matter how low Congress’s approval sinks.
+The news is that making the President look bad has become a good permanent strategy, no matter how low Congress’s approval sinks.